ALIYA2Group/Mod20_Segment_1/README.md

 ## Selected topic:

- Predicting when polar ice will be gone in the Artic and Antarctic's using other scienctic features of global climate change by creating a database, ETL and Machine Learning Model.
+ Predicting when polar ice will be gone in the Artic and Antarctic using other scienctic features of global climate change by creating a database, ETL and Machine Learning Model.

 ![D11b](https://github.com/ALIYA2Group/Mod20_Segment_1/blob/main/Pictures/D11b.PNG)